reactjs/react.dev/src/content/reference/react-dom/createPortal.md

 #### Returns {/*returns*/}

-`createPortal` returns a React node that can be included into JSX or returned from a React component.
+`createPortal` returns a React node that can be included into JSX or returned from a React Component.
 If React encounters it in the render output, it will place the provided `children` inside the provided `domNode`.

 #### Caveats {/*caveats*/}